Chart Color Schemes

 Income analysis reveals strong economic positioning, with the area outperforming 60% of locations assessed nationally by AreaSearch

-AreaSearch released postcode level ATO data for Kingsley in financial year 2023.
-The suburb's median income among taxpayers was $55,397, with an average of $71,303.
-Both figures were above the national averages.
-Greater Perth had a median income of $60,748 and an average of $80,248 in the same period.
-Based on Wage Price Index growth since financial year 2023, estimated incomes for September 2025 would be approximately $60,726 (median) and $78,162 (average).
-Census data indicates that incomes in Kingsley cluster around the 60th percentile nationally.
-Income distribution shows that 30.1% of residents earn between $1,500 and $2,999 annually, with 4,199 individuals falling into this bracket.
-This is similar to the broader area where 32.0% of residents also fall within this income band.
-After housing costs, Kingsley residents retain 86.9% of their income, reflecting strong purchasing power.
-The suburb's SEIFA income ranking places it in the 7th decile.
+The latest postcode level ATO data from AreaSearch for financial year 2023 indicates that Kingsley's median income among taxpayers is $55,397, with an average of $71,303.
+This is higher than the national average.
+In comparison, Greater Perth has a median income of $60,748 and an average of $80,248.
+Based on Wage Price Index growth of 9.62% since financial year 2023, estimated incomes for September 2025 would be approximately $60,726 (median) and $78,162 (average).
+Census data shows that household, family, and personal incomes in Kingsley are around the 60th percentile nationally.
+Income distribution reveals that the $1,500 - $2,999 earnings band captures 30.1% of residents (4,200 individuals), which is similar to the broader area where this cohort represents 32.0%.
+After housing costs, residents retain 86.9% of their income, reflecting strong purchasing power.
+The area's SEIFA income ranking places it in the 7th decile.

 Frequently Asked Questions - Income